UniversalDependencies/docs/_ha/feat/Aspect.md

 ### <a name="PerfNeg">`PerfNeg`</a>: negative perfect aspect

-The negative perfect aspect is the negative equivalent of the .
+The negative perfect aspect replaces the perfect aspect to express negative polarity.

 #### Examples
 - _<b>bài</b> daɗèː ba //_ "He did not stay long."

 ### <a name="Prog">`Prog`</a>: progressive aspect

 The progressive aspect is used to indicate ongoing processes.
+In a backgrounded context, it is replaced by the backgrounded progressive aspect (ProgfBkg), and by the negative progressive (ProgfNeg) to express negative polarity.

 #### Examples
 - _aikìn màːshîn <b>yakèː</b> yîː //_ "He drives a motorcycle."

+### <a name="ProgBkg">`ProgBkg`</a>: backgrounded progressive aspect

+The backgrounded progressive aspect (ProgfBkg) occurs in contexts where the process is subordinated to a another process, or to a focused item, e.g in a subordinate clause, a cleft or a content question.

+#### Examples
+- _tôː ƙasà >+ 	<b>mukà</b> tohoːwàː //_ "Well, we travelled ON FOOT."

+### <a name="ProgNeg">`ProgNeg`</a>: negative progressive aspect

+The negative progressive aspect replaces the progressive aspect to express negative polarity.

+#### Examples
+- _<b>baː'àː</b> cêːwaː koːmiː //  //_ "We don't say anything."

 ### <a name="Hab">`Hab`</a>: habitual aspect